InterContinental Hotels Group Executes Share Buyback - TipRanks.com

 More about InterContinental Hotels

-InterContinental Hotels Group PLC operates in the hospitality industry, offering a range of hotel services and accommodations worldwide.
+InterContinental Hotels Group PLC is a prominent player in the hospitality industry, offering a wide range of hotel services and accommodations across the globe.
 The company focuses on providing luxury and mid-scale hotel experiences, catering to both business and leisure travelers.

 Technical Sentiment Signal: Strong Buy